themorgantown/ia-mirror/README.md

 Minimal Dockerized MVP for mirroring/downloading items from the Internet Archive using the `ia` CLI (via the `internetarchive` Python package).

 This repository provides a small container that wraps parallel downloads, resume, dry-run, checksum verification and a small summary `report.json` written alongside the downloaded data.
 Useful for large, resumed, or complex downloads where dockerization makes life easier.
+New: multi-glob includes, exclude filters, optional format restriction, lockfile safety (default-on), and structured reports for `--dry-run` and `--estimate-only`.
+Optional: batch mode via a simple `batch_source.csv` to run multiple mirrors in one go.

 ## QuickStart: